graded-cs-resources/IB-Computer-Science-Notes/unit2/01_Programming_with_objects.md

    ```
    {: .spoiler}

 7. Create a class for `Cookie` objects with three properties: `flavor` is a string, `size` is a number, and `temperature` is also a number.
-Include a constructor funtion to make a new `Cookie`.
+Include a constructor function to make a new `Cookie`.

    ```ts
    class Cookie {